fluxionary/minetest-spawnit/API.md

 spawnit.register({
 	entity_name = "mymod:my_walking_mob",
-	type = "monster",  -- or "npc" or "animal", or something custom cluster = 1, -- maximum amount to spawn at once (cluster is within a single mapblock) chance = 100, -- there will be a 1 in 100 chance of trying to spawn the mob (or cluster) per second, ish per_player = false, -- if true, there will be a 1 in 100 chance of spawning a mob every second per connected player
+	groups = { monster = 1 },  -- or "npc" or "animal", or something custom
+	cluster = 1, -- maximum amount to spawn at once (cluster is within a single mapblock) chance = 100, -- there will be a 1 in 100 chance of trying to spawn the mob (or cluster) per second, ish per_player = false, -- if true, there will be a 1 in 100 chance of spawning a mob every second per connected player

 	-- TODO: allow and/or/not/parentheses for these things -- WARNING: that might break something!
-	on = {"node"}, -- any solid full node. or, list of nodes, groups, "walkable" for any solid node (incl. mesh/nodebox) within = {"not walkable"},  -- all of the mob must be within these nodes near = {"any"},  -- mob must be "touching" these. intersects "on". min_y = 0,
+	on = { "node" }, -- any solid full node. or, list of nodes, groups, "walkable" for any solid node (incl. mesh/nodebox) within = { "not walkable" },  -- all of the mob must be within these nodes near = { "any" },  -- mob must be "touching" these. intersects "on". min_y = 0,
 	max_y = 100,
 	min_light = 0,